Skip to main content

 For over fifty years, ASAO has served to connect scholars from across the globe and to further knowledge of the Pacific.
 Our annual meeting has played a role in the origin of several important pieces of Pacific scholarship, including Epeli Hau‘ofa's essay "Our Sea of Islands" and Marshall Sahlins's "Historical Metaphors and Mythical Realities".

 Our annual meetings are intimate, discussion-based, and cooperative, especially in support of developing topics for publication.
-ASAO has a book series and a special publication series.
-Many other publications have emerged from ASAO sessions, including but not limited to those listed in this cumulative bibliography.
+In addition, ASAO has a book series and a special publication series, and many other publications have emerged from ASAO sessions (including but not limited to those listed in this cumulative bibliography).